Tommy Wiseau: Internet

 In 2011, Wiseau starred in a YouTube web series, Tommy Explains it All, in which he explained his views on various topics ranging from Citizen Kane to the art of kissing.
 Also in 2011, Wiseau starred in segments on Machinima.com called The Tommy Wi-Show.
 The segments show Wiseau playing various video games, such as Mortal Kombat and Driver: San Francisco, and offering commentary.
 In 2019, Wiseau starred in the pilot for an animated webseries titled SpaceWorld.
 An advertisement for 1Password released in January 2024 features Wiseau.

 Personal life

-Wiseau remains private about the details of his personal and family life.
-In 2017, he told Entertainment Weekly, "I think private life should be private life, the professional life should be the professional life, and that's where I stand, and I have [the] right to do that."
-During a 2016 interview with James Franco, Wiseau referred to Greg Sestero as his "best friend".
-In a December 2017 interview with Howard Stern, he claimed to speak fluent French and said he is a Catholic.
+Wiseau has sought to remain as private as possible regarding the details of his personal and family life, for a very long time his birth name and birthdate were largely unknown.
+In a 2017 interview with ‘’Entertainment Weekly’’, he stated, “I think private life should be private life, the professional life should be the professional life,” emphasizing his belief that he has the right to maintain that separation.
+During a 2016 interview with James Franco, Wiseau described Greg Sestero as his “best friend”.
+In a December 2017 interview on The Howard Stern Show, Wiseau claimed to speak fluent French and identified himself as a Catholic.

+Legal disputes

-In early 2020, Wiseau was ordered by a Canadian judge to pay in lost revenue and in punitive damages to the makers of the documentary Room Full of Spoons, after Wiseau tried to block the film's release, feeling it depicted him in a negative way.
+In early 2020, Wiseau was ordered by a Canadian judge to pay in lost revenue and in punitive damages to the makers of the documentary Room Full of Spoons after Wiseau tried to block its release, feeling it depicted him in a negative way.